 Her eyes glimmer briefly; the bus she has been waiting for has appeared in the distance.
 She steps down into the road.
 She watches as the bus, which had been tearing along at a great pace, slows down.

 The third section kicks off another tonal shift.
 The first part was very physical; it was about the body, about food, and dissolved into physical violations.
 The second was fantasy-based and offered no insight into Yeong-hye.
-The third takes place inside an asylum as Yeong-hye’s sister begs her to eat something.
-Yeong-hye maintains that she only needs air, water, and sun to survive.
-Because she’s a tree, or becoming a tree…or something.
+The third takes place inside an asylum as Yeong-hye’s sister begs her to eat.
+Yeong-hye believes she only needs air, water, and sun, because she’s a tree—or becoming a tree—or…?

 There is so much symbolism and metaphor in this book that it wouldn’t have surprised me if Yeong-hye literally turned into a tree.
 Alternately, it would be just like this book to feature mental illness in a horrible, unflinching way complete with restraints and feeding tubes.
 I kept reading because I wasn’t sure which conclusion was coming.
 I also held off from judging Yeong-hye as mentally ill even though she’s clearly having severe problems from not eating.

 Overall, it sticks with me that there’s no section from Yeong-hye’s perspective.
-Her pain and distress are caused by other people imposing their expectations, desires, and beliefs on her and she’s never treated as a full person by any character.
+Her pain and distress are caused by other people imposing their expectations, desires, and beliefs onto her mind and body.
+No character ever treats her as a full person.
 It adds another layer of silence that not even the reader can know her.
 If the goal of the book is to unsettle the reader, this structure does its job.
 In the end, the book isn’t even about vegetarianism.
 How I feel about it changes when I consider possible angles of Yeong-hye’s perspective.

 I’m not sure how to rate this book.
 Technically, it’s very good.
 Its purposeful and measured tone makes every nuance feel intentional.
 If the writing were less skillful, I would dismiss this book as pretentious, as taking on too many issues.
 I’d give the first part a 4.9 and the rest a 3.0.